WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What did you achieve?

 * Made changes in manuscript based on KW's and clinicians' feedback (though a bit tricky to do both)
+  * KW: Discussed in meeting - so hard!!
+Stay the course 💪
 * Made poster for conference
 * Planned some more bits for Turing Way Book Dash w EK and EP
+  * KW: This is going to be super fun!

 #### What did you struggle with?